fabiofortkamp/stlextractor/README.md

 ```

 For instance, all particles that have any vertices with $x$ or $y$ coordinates
 greater than 0.25 or less than -0.25 will be removed.
+A parameter of `NaN`
+will disable this behavior, and all particles will be kept regardless of their
+$x$ and $y$ coordinates.

 You can also specify the `cutoff` and `cutoffDirection` parameters, which will
 extract an inner packing, but by specifying a margin percentage to remove,